 \section{Abstract}

-Wavefield focusing is often achieved by time-reversal mirrors, which are typically derived from closed-boundary integral representations.
-In heterogeneous media, time-reversal focusing theoretically involves both in- and output signals that are infinite in time and where the resulting waves propagate through the entire medium.
-Recently, new integral representations have been derived for single-sided wavefield focusing.
-Although the required input signals for this approach are finite in time, the output signals are not and, similarly to time-reversal mirroring, the waves propagate through the entire medium.
+Wavefield focusing is often achieved by Time-Reversal Mirrors, where wavefields emitted by a source located at the focal point are evaluated at a closed boundary and sent back, after Time-Reversal, into the medium from that boundary.
+Mathematically, Time-Reversal Mirrors are derived from closed-boundary integral representations of reciprocity theorems.
+In heterogeneous media, Time-Reversal Focusing theoretically involves in- and output signals that are infinite in time and the resulting waves propagate through the entire medium.
+Recently, integral representations have been derived for single-sided wavefield focusing.
+Although the required input signals for this approach are finite in time, the output signals are not and, similar to Time-Reversal Mirroring, the resulting waves propagate through the entire medium.
 Here, an alternative solution for double-sided wavefield focusing is derived.
-In this solution, based on a new integral representation where both in- and output signals are finite in time, the energy of the waves propagate in the layer embedding the focal point is smaller than with time-reversal focusing.
-This approach has therefore the potential to reduce spatial and temporal exposure in wavefield focusing experiments, as well as to aid to synthetic wavefield focusing for imaging and inversion.
-We explore the potential of the new method with numerical experiments involving a simplified head model consisting of a skull enclosing a brain.
+This solution is based on an integral representation where in- and output signals are finite in time, and where the energy of the waves propagating in the layer embedding the focal point is smaller than with Time-Reversal Focusing.
+We explore the potential of the proposed method with numerical experiments involving a head model consisting of a skull enclosing a brain.

-\section{Introduction}
+\section{INTRODUCTION}